ClickCease

 • Have a medical condition that will make them unable to work for at least one year.

+The Social Security Administration, however, considers some full-time work to be “subsidized,” which may make you eligible to apply for benefits.
+Examples of subsidized work include: some light-duty jobs or jobs where you work with a job coach.
 Supplemental Security Income (SSI) pays benefits to disabled adults and children with limited income and resources.
 You may be eligible for SSI benefits even if you haven’t worked enough quarters to qualify for SSDI benefits.
 You also may be eligible to receive benefits for both SSDI and SSI together if your SSDI benefit amount is low and your assets are below a certain amount.
+A Social Security disability lawyer in conjunction with the Social Security Administration can help you determine any benefits you may be eligible for.

 Common Mistake #2: Not Applying For Social Security Disability When You’re Working Part-Time

 Not all work is created equal.
 While you can’t get disability if your job is considered substantial gainful activity, not all work disqualifies you from disability benefits.
 If you are working part-time and earning less than $2,590/month, you can still apply for disability benefits.
 Individuals working part-time and earning below the substantial gainful activity threshold may still qualify for SSDI benefits.
+A lawyer who is experienced in handling Social Security disability claims can help you determine if your work meets the definition of substantial gainful activity.

 Common Mistake #3: Applying for Social Security Disability Benefits When You Are Getting Unemployment